Ergoteles LLC Invests $3.81 Million in Ormat Technologies, Inc. (NYSE:ORA)

-Ergoteles LLC purchased a new position in shares of Ormat Technologies, Inc. (NYSE:ORA) during the second quarter, Holdings Channel.com reports.
-The institutional investor purchased 54,832 shares of the energy company’s stock, valued at approximately $3,812,000.
+Ergoteles LLC acquired a new position in shares of Ormat Technologies, Inc. (NYSE:ORA) during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor acquired 54,832 shares of the energy company’s stock, valued at approximately $3,812,000.
+Ergoteles LLC owned approximately 0.10% of Ormat Technologies as of its most recent SEC filing.

-Other institutional investors and hedge funds have also bought and sold shares of the company.
-Concord Wealth Partners boosted its stake in Ormat Technologies by 3,811.1% during the first quarter.
-Concord Wealth Partners now owns 352 shares of the energy company’s stock worth $28,000 after buying an additional 343 shares in the last quarter.
-Clean Yield Group bought a new position in shares of Ormat Technologies during the second quarter valued at $33,000.
-Sandy Spring Bank bought a new position in shares of Ormat Technologies during the second quarter valued at $59,000.
-Rockefeller Capital Management L.P. lifted its holdings in shares of Ormat Technologies by 428.2% during the first quarter.
-Rockefeller Capital Management L.P. now owns 956 shares of the energy company’s stock valued at $75,000 after acquiring an additional 775 shares during the period.
-Finally, Captrust Financial Advisors lifted its holdings in shares of Ormat Technologies by 1,004.3% during the first quarter.
-Captrust Financial Advisors now owns 1,270 shares of the energy company’s stock valued at $100,000 after acquiring an additional 1,155 shares during the period.
-Hedge funds and other institutional investors own 84.93% of the company’s stock.
+Several other institutional investors also recently made changes to their positions in ORA.
+Dynamic Technology Lab Private Ltd bought a new stake in Ormat Technologies in the 1st quarter valued at $1,084,000.
+Barclays PLC raised its stake in Ormat Technologies by 199.2% in the 1st quarter.
+Barclays PLC now owns 42,766 shares of the energy company’s stock valued at $3,358,000 after acquiring an additional 28,473 shares during the period.
+Harel Insurance Investments & Financial Services Ltd. raised its stake in Ormat Technologies by 47.0% in the 2nd quarter.
+Harel Insurance Investments & Financial Services Ltd. now owns 241,916 shares of the energy company’s stock valued at $16,820,000 after acquiring an additional 77,309 shares during the period.
+Guinness Asset Management LTD raised its stake in Ormat Technologies by 34.5% in the 2nd quarter.
+Guinness Asset Management LTD now owns 239,320 shares of the energy company’s stock valued at $16,640,000 after acquiring an additional 61,400 shares during the period.
+Finally, Great West Life Assurance Co.
+Can raised its stake in Ormat Technologies by 54.3% in the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 12,857 shares of the energy company’s stock valued at $1,007,000 after acquiring an additional 4,527 shares during the period.
+Institutional investors own 84.93% of the company’s stock.

-A number of research analysts recently issued reports on the company.
-Roth Capital cut their price target on Ormat Technologies from $97.00 to $76.00 and set a “neutral” rating for the company in a report on Thursday, July 15th.
-JPMorgan Chase & Co. lifted their price target on Ormat Technologies from $83.00 to $89.00 and gave the company an “overweight” rating in a report on Wednesday, July 21st.
-Three investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $83.17.
+ORA has been the topic of a number of research analyst reports.
+Roth Capital dropped their price target on Ormat Technologies from $97.00 to $76.00 and set a “neutral” rating on the stock in a research note on Thursday, July 15th.
+JPMorgan Chase & Co. upped their price objective on Ormat Technologies from $83.00 to $89.00 and gave the company an “overweight” rating in a report on Wednesday, July 21st.
+Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $83.17.

-Ormat Technologies (NYSE:ORA) last posted its earnings results on Wednesday, August 4th.
-The energy company reported $0.23 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.21 by $0.02.
-The company had revenue of $146.90 million during the quarter, compared to analyst estimates of $147.75 million.
+Ormat Technologies (NYSE:ORA) last released its earnings results on Wednesday, August 4th.
+The energy company reported $0.23 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.21 by $0.02.
+The company had revenue of $146.90 million for the quarter, compared to analyst estimates of $147.75 million.
 Ormat Technologies had a return on equity of 3.96% and a net margin of 9.92%.
-The company’s revenue for the quarter was down 16.0% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.45 EPS.
-As a group, equities analysts predict that Ormat Technologies, Inc. will post 1.48 EPS for the current year.
+Ormat Technologies’s quarterly revenue was down 16.0% on a year-over-year basis.
+During the same period in the prior year, the firm posted $0.45 EPS.
+On average, research analysts predict that Ormat Technologies, Inc. will post 1.48 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, September 1st.
-Stockholders of record on Wednesday, August 18th were given a dividend of $0.12 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
+Investors of record on Wednesday, August 18th were paid a $0.12 dividend.
+This represents a $0.48 annualized dividend and a yield of 0.70%.
 The ex-dividend date of this dividend was Tuesday, August 17th.
-This represents a $0.48 annualized dividend and a dividend yield of 0.70%.
-Ormat Technologies’s payout ratio is currently 29.09%.
+Ormat Technologies’s dividend payout ratio (DPR) is presently 29.09%.

 Ormat Technologies, Inc operates as a holding company.
 The firm engages in the provision of geothermal and recovered energy power business.
 It operates through the following segments: Electricity, Product and Energy Storage.
 The Electricity segment focuses in the sale of electricity from the company’s power plants pursuant to PPAs.